Harold T. Shapiro: Early life and education

+Career

 He joined the faculty of the University of Michigan as assistant professor of economics in 1964.
 He held a variety of academic and administrative appointments, including as chairman of its department of economics and vice-president for academic affairs, until his selection as president of that university in 1980.
 He was president of Michigan until he left to become president of Princeton University in 1988.
 As Princeton's president, Shapiro oversaw the largest increase in the university endowment in the history of the school.
 Shapiro was elected Fellow of the American Academy of Arts and Sciences and a member of the American Philosophical Society in 1990.
 He announced his retirement from the presidency of Princeton in fall 2000 to take effect in June 2001.
 Shirley Tilghman, his successor, took office on June 15 of the following year.

 Shapiro continues to live in Princeton, and is professor emeritus in the departments of economics and public policy at the university.
 He is trustee emeritus of the Institute for Advanced Study.
 His present academic interests include bioethics, on which he writes extensively.
 Shapiro chaired the National Bioethics Advisory Commission during President Bill Clinton's second term.
 He also sits on the boards of a number of prominent ventures, including the for-profit HCA (founded by the Frist family, which donated the Frist Campus Center to Princeton), and the non-profit Alfred P. Sloan Foundation and Robert Wood Johnson Medical School.
 He is a fellow of the Hastings Center, an independent bioethics research institution.
 He also served on the United States Olympic Committee for a number of years, and was a director of Dow Chemical Company.

+Research

 His fields of specialization in economics include econometrics, science policy, and the evolution of postsecondary education.
 He is author of several books, including A Larger Sense of Purpose: Higher Education and Society (Princeton University Press, 2005).
 In 2000, Shapiro received the Council of Scientific Society Presidents Citation for Outstanding Leadership.
 In 2008, he was awarded the Clark Kerr Medal for Distinguished Leadership in Higher Education, presented annually by the University of California-Berkeley Academic Senate.
 He also received the William D. Carey Award for leadership in Science Policy from the American Association for the Advancement of Science..